 This table reports the monthly returns for momentum portfolios formed based on past six-month returns and held for six months.
-P1 is the equal-weighted portfolio of 10 percent of the stocks with the highest returns over the previous six months, P2 is the equal-weighted portfolio of the tooks with the next highest returns, and so on.
+P1 is the equal-weighted portfolio of 10 percent of the stocks with the highest returns over the previous six months, P2 is the equal-weighted portfolio of to 10 percent of the stocks with the next highest returns, and so on.
 The "All stocks" sample includes all stocks traded on the NYSE, AMEX, or Nasdaq excluding stocks priced less than \$5 at the beginning of the holding period and stocks in the smallest market cap decile (NYSE size decile cutoff).
-The "Small Cap" and "Large Cap" subsamples comprise stocks in the "All Stocks" sample that are smaller and here the median market cap NYSE stock respectively.
-"EWT" is the returns on the equal-weighted index of stocks in each sample.
+The "Small Cap" and "Large Cap" subsamples comprise stocks in the "All Stocks" sample that are smaller and larger than the median market cap NYSE stock respectively.
+"EWI" is the returns on the equal-weighted index of stocks in each sample.